Ivan Lendl

-Ivan Lendl (/cs/; born March 7, 1960) is a Czech and American former professional tennis player and coach.
+Ivan Lendl (/cs/; born March 7, 1960) is a Czech–American former professional tennis player and coach.
 Widely regarded as one of the greatest tennis players of all time, he was ranked as the world No. 1 in men's singles by the Association of Tennis Professionals (ATP) for 270 weeks (fourth-most of all time), and finished as the year-end No. 1 four times.
 Lendl won 94 career singles titles, including eight majors (three each at the French Open and US Open, and two at the Australian Open) and seven year-end championships.
-He was runner-up at a further eleven majors.
-His total of 19 Grand Slam men's singles finals has only been surpassed by Novak Djokovic, Roger Federer, and Rafael Nadal.
-Lendl contested a record eight consecutive US Open finals.
+He was runner-up at a further eleven majors, for a total of 19 major finals (among which a record eight consecutive US Open finals).

 Lendl is the only man in professional tennis history to have a match winning percentage of over 90% in five different years (1982, 1985, 1986, 1987, and 1989).
 He leads the head-to-head against his two biggest rivals, with a 22–13 record against Jimmy Connors and a 21–15 record against John McEnroe.
 Lendl's dominance of his era was most evident at the year-end championships, where he holds a win–loss record of 39–10 and contested the final a record nine consecutive times.

-Commonly referred to as the 'Father Of Modern Tennis' and 'The Father Of The Inside-Out Forehand', Lendl pioneered a new style of tennis; his game was built around his forehand, hit hard and with a heavy topspin, and his success is cited as a primary influence in popularizing the now-common playing style of aggressive baseline power tennis.
+Commonly referred to as the "Father Of Modern Tennis" and "The Father of the Inside-Out Forehand", Lendl pioneered a new style of tennis; his game was built around his forehand, hit hard and with a heavy topspin, and his success is cited as a primary influence in popularizing the now-common playing style of aggressive baseline power tennis.
 After retirement, he became a tennis coach for several players; in particular, he helped Andy Murray win three majors and reach the world No. 1 ranking.